grapefruitjs/grapefruit/README.md

 Grapefruit leverages [Chipmunk-js](https://github.com/josephg/Chipmunk-js) for 2D physics.
 Because of this powerful library grapefruit is able to support velocity, ellasticity, gravity, friction, collisions, and much more.

+## Tile Engine

+The tile map engine is custom written in grapefruit to support all kinds of maps.
+The main focus however has been on supporting the [Tiled Map Editor](http://mapeditor.org), and as many features of it as possible.

 ## License